somespecialone/.github/CONTRIBUTING.md

 * Before opening a new issue, check if it already exists.
 * When reporting a bug or suggesting a feature, describe it clearly and include steps or context.

-Notes, that `contributions are reviewed before merging — please be patient.